samuelramdial/personal-portfolio/README.md

   - Typography using Google Fonts with a clear visual hierarchy
   - Thoughtful color scheme with accessible contrast tested by color contrast tools
 - **Usability**
-  - Fully functional navigation links and b uttons with hover and active states
+  - Fully functional navigation links and buttons with hover and active states
   - Form validation on contact page to ensure proper inputs

 ## Live Demo